Jack Stein’s recipe for mussels with wild garlic

 Jack says: ‘Wild garlic is finally here, the first shoots are out and this heralds the start of Cornish spring time.
 Last year we put this dish on at The Cornish Arms where it grows just down the road.
 This paring with cider and west country mussels is as local as a dish can get.’

-Small handful of roughly chopped wild garlic leaves
+– Small handful of roughly chopped wild garlic leaves (replace with spinach if cooking outside of wild garlic season)

-Plenty of crusty bread to soak up the sauce
+– Plenty of crusty bread to mop up the sauce

 - Wash the mussels under plenty of cold, running water.
 Discard any open ones that won’t close when tapped on a board.